grammeaway/smart-contracts/README.md

 # How to run

 ## Environment
-These contracts have been compiled and tested using Truffle and Ganache, both part of the Truffle Suite https://github.com/trufflesuite.
+These contracts are written in Solidity, and have been compiled and tested using Truffle and Ganache, both part of the Truffle Suite https://github.com/trufflesuite.

 Ganache is used to easily set up a testing network.
 Ganache both comes as a CLI, or with a GUI.
 The truffle-config file should have it's network properties adjusted according to the Ganache network setup.
 They are currently set to the defaults of Ganache.